I mean, not only.

 Salts are closely related to the concept of nonce.

 The primary function of salts is to defend against dictionary attacks versus a list of password hashes and against pre-computed rainbow table attacks.

-NOTE: A seed is a random value which generally has to be kept secret or the encryption is broken, don't confuse with salt!
+NOTE: Don’t confuse salt and seed.
+A seed is a random value which generally has to be kept secret or the encryption is broken.